csantiago132/cassette/README.md

 * `cycle`: a boolean value that if true continues playing from the beginning after the playlist has completed. **true** by default.

+* `loadFirstTrackOnPlaylistComplete`: a boolean value that if true loads up the first track when the playlist has completed.
+Ignored if `cycle` is true.

 * 'pauseOnSeekPreview' a boolean value that if true pauses audio while the user is selecting new timestamp for playback. true by default.

 * `disableSeek`: a boolean value that if true prevents seeking. **false** by default.